wp-plugins/microblog-poster/readme.txt

     Sandbox mode should be disabled.
     Save changes.

-    5. Copy your 'App ID' and 'App Secret' and configure a facebook account on MicroblogPoster plugin.
+    5. Copy your 'App ID' and 'App Secret' and configure your facebook account on MicroblogPoster plugin.

     6. Follow the link provided by MicroblogPoster to authorize your App